bmh2127/pd-discovery-platform/README.md

 2. **Import Errors**: Verify Python version (≥3.12) and dependencies
 3. **Search Failures**: Check internet connection and API quotas
 4. **Parsing Errors**: Review input data format and structure
+5. **MCP Import Errors**: If you see `ModuleNotFoundError: No module named 'string_mcp'`, the import paths in tests have been fixed to use the correct directory structure

 ### Debug Mode
 Enable verbose logging: